Systematic study of Schmidt-type partitions via weighted words: Introduction

 \begin{theo}[Andrews--Paule] Let $n$ be a non-negative integer.
 Then, the number of $k$-elongated partitions such that $\la_1+\la_{2k+2}+\la_{4k+3}+\cdots=n$ is equal to the number of over-partitions of $n$, where non-over-lined positive integers can occur into $2k+1$ colors, and over-lined integers can occur into $k$ colors. \end{theo}

+In \cite{BU22}, Brigdes and Uncu proved a refinement of the above theorem for $k=1$ which corresponds to the diamond partitions.
 In the aftermath of Andrews and Paule's work, several recent studies related to Schmidt-type theorems were led \cite{J22,LY22,W22}.
 We here cite an example of such work due to Andrews and Keith.
 In \cite{AK22}, they explore Schmidt-type partitions where positive integers occur less than $m$ times.
 In doing so, they provide an identity that generalizes the original Schmidt identity and refines the Glaisher identity \cite{G83}.

 \begin{theo}[Andrews--Keith] Fix $m > 2$.
-Let $S = \{ s_1, s_2, \dots, s_i \} \subseteq \{1, 2, \dots, m-1 \}$ with $1 \in S$, and $\vec{\rho} = (\rho_1, \dots, \rho_{m-1})$.
-Denote by $P_{m,S}(n;\vec{\rho})$ the number of partitions $\lambda = (\lambda_1, \dots, )$ into parts repeating less than $m$ times in which Then $P_{m,S}(n;\vec{\rho})$ is also equal to the number of partitions of $n$ where parts $k \pmod{i}$ appear in $s_{k+1} - s_k$ colors, letting $s_{i+1} = m$, and, labeling colors of parts $k \pmod{i}$ by $s_k$ through $s_{k+1}-1$, parts of color $j$ appear $\rho_j$ times. \end{theo}
+Let $R = \{ r_1, r_2, \dots, r_i \} \subseteq \{1, 2, \dots, m-1 \}$ with $1 \in R$, and $\vec{\rho} = (\rho_1, \dots, \rho_{m-1})$.
+Denote by $P_{m,R}(n;\vec{\rho})$ the number of partitions $\lambda = (\lambda_1, \dots, )$ into parts repeating less than $m$ times in which Then $P_{m,R}(n;\vec{\rho})$ is also equal to the number of partitions of $n$ where parts $k \pmod{i}$ appear in $r_{k+1} - r_k$ colors, letting $r_{i+1} = m$, and, labeling colors of parts $k \pmod{i}$ by $r_k$ through $r_{k+1}-1$, parts of color $j$ appear $\rho_j$ times. \end{theo}

-So far in the literature, the Schmidt-type theorems focus on the sums of parts at indices in a set $S$ with periodic gaps, i.e. $S=\{s_1,s_2,\ldots\}$ with $(s_{n+1}-s_n)_{n\geq 1}$ periodic.
+So far in the literature, the Schmidt-type theorems focus on the sums of parts at indices in a set with periodic gaps, i.e. $S=(s_i)_{i\geq 1}$ periodic with $s_i\in \{0,1\}$.
 Hence, the goal of this paper is to build a machinery that allows systematic studies of Schmidt-type partitions whatsoever $S$.
 A further investigation leads to a Schmidt-type theorem on a new family of combinatorial objects, called ``block partitions'', which generalizes the result Andrews--Paule on $k$-elongated partitions.